 Polk Audio are a household name you’ll hear come up again and again when discussing home theater audio equipment.
 The S30 is the part of Polk’s popular signature series collection, which also includes our favorite S15 bookshelf speakers.

 The lineup actually offers two center channel speakers, the S30 and S35.
-The S35 has a unique space saving, 6 driver thin profile design that makes it useful for squeezing into places that lack vertical room.
+The S35 has a unique space efficient design that makes it useful for squeezing into places that lack vertical room.
 However, the S30 is more of a ‘true’ center speaker that gives it a fuller sound and is also cheaper.
-This is what we’d recommend for the vast majority of people, assuming space is not an issue.
+This is what we’d recommend for the vast majority of people for film or music, assuming space is not an issue.

-- Patented Power Port technology which makes for improved bass and more forgiving speaker placement
+- Patented Dual Power Port technology provides an extended bass port which makes for improved bass quality and more forgiving speaker placement

 - Dynamic and slightly bright tone

 - Great looks, especially when the magnetic front grille is taken off

 - Dynamic and lively audio

 A livelier and louder, if a little bright, alternative to the S30

 Klipsch are probably the biggest name in home theater, and the R-52C is their best-selling center channel speaker.
 Klipsch are known for their use of horn-loaded speakers which are high sensitivity and capable of producing a high dynamic range.